‘You’re going straight to hell’ — Tweeps react to Rasta’s Steve Kekana portrait

 Once again we are loosing another great musical icon.
 May your legendary soul Rest in Paradise Steve Kekana💐.#SteveKekana pic.twitter.com/lmPHUBvNIq— Rasta The Artist (@RastaArtist) July 8, 2021

-After sharing the portrait, Twitter users flooded the artist’s TL with angry and upset r comments.
+After sharing the portrait, Twitter users flooded the artist’s TL with angry and upset comments.

 Most people tweeted that they thought Rasta was again ruffling feathers by disrespecting the legacy and honour of the subjects of his artworks.